-- How your program will develop a written transition plan with each youth that meets their needs and supports safe and stable living. - How your program will make sure youth have access to important documents. - How your program will conduct aftercare services for each youth who exits your program for at least three months. - How your program will develop an aftercare strategy to maintain contact with youth and document ongoing support, services, and contact.
+- How your project will develop a written transition plan with each youth that meets their needs and supports safe and stable living. - How your project will ensure youth have access to important documents and paperwork, as needed (such as birth certificates, social security cards, driver's licenses or state identification cards, medical records, and credit reports). - How your project will conduct aftercare services for each youth who exit your program for at least three months: - How your project will develop an aftercare strategy that outlines how you will maintain contact to ensure each youth's ongoing safety and documents the following: services, referrals, and counseling offered related to healthcare and insurance coverage. - Youth's housing status, educational services, and rates of participation in and completion of the services. - Evidence of regular contact (including all attempts to contact) for a period of three months and how, if applicable, services beyond 3 months will be documented.